ankitb7/image-rotator-app/README.md

 # Image Rotation Application

-This project rotates an image by specified degrees.
+This project rotates an image by specified degrees without aliasing.

 Try it out here: https://ankitb7.github.io/image-rotator-app/

 ## Algorithm

-The approach used to rotate the image is applying a translation matrix to rotate image co-ordinates.
+The approach used to rotate the image is applying a 3 shear translation matrix to rotate image co-ordinates.

 Following are the steps followed in the algorithm: